Stacked Bar Chart Visualization with lc_pie_bar_*

 Required Segment Properties

-label: Display name for the segment (string, mandatory)value: Numeric value for the segment (number, mandatory — zero, negative, and non-numeric values are skipped)
+label: Display name for the segment (string, mandatory)value: Numeric value for the segment (number, mandatory — negative and non-numeric values are skipped; zero renders as a thin line)

 Optional Segment Properties